 First, some basic rules and terminology:

-- LGV means Large Goods Vehicle, which used to be called HGV (Heavy Goods Vehicle).This changed in the 1990's when they stopped calling the different licences: Class I, II & III.
+- LGV means Large Goods Vehicle, which used to be called HGV (Heavy Goods Vehicle).This name change happened in the 1990's.